 The list of the Prophet’s (PBUH) unparalleled qualities is endless, but for a dearth of space, we leave you with this:

-In Mustadrak Al-Hakim, the Prophet (PBUH) was reported to have said that Allah’s most loved believers are the ones who possess the best manners.
+In Mustadrak Al-Hakim, the Prophet (PBUH) said that Allah’s most loved believers are the ones who possess the best manners.